isfonzar/isfonzar.github.io/_drafts/kubernetes.markdown

 ---
 layout: post
-title:  "Kubernetes Draft"
+title:  "Kubernetes Cluster from Scratch - Part 1"
-date:   2019-12-27 08:25:31 +0200
+date:   2020-05-05 16:13:31 +0200
 categories: infrastructure devops kubernetes
 ---

-# Kubernetes Cluster from Scratch - Part 1 - Certificates
+# Kubernetes Cluster from Scratch - Part 1

 This post is based on both [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by [Kelsey Hightower](https://github.com/kelseyhightower) and the homonymous material from [William Boyd](https://linuxacademy.com/course/kubernetes-the-hard-way/).

-This is not intended as a substitute for the aforementioned content, and I would strongly advise to use them as reference instead, as they are both more complete and more didactic than the content present here.
+This is not intended as a substitute for the aforementioned content, and I would strongly advise to use them as reference instead, as they are both more complete than the content present here.

-With that out of the way, the intent of this post is, first, a cheatsheet so I can quickly refer to in the future, and second, because I've found out that I learn best by writting down what I'm doing and explaining it "to someone else", in this case, the reader.

-### Why?
+### Why set up a Kubernetes Cluster from Scratch?

+> "Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster"
+>
+> \- Kelsey Hightower, Kubernetes the Hard Way

-I decided to learn how to set up a kubernetes cluster from scratch because I was unsatisfied of using it as part of my job and not understanding how it works.
+I decided to learn how to set up a kubernetes cluster from scratch because I was unsatisfied of using it without understanding exactly how it works.
+I believe that setting everything up from scratch is a great exercise and opportunity to learn more about how Kubernetes works.

-## Get Started
+## Geting Started

-- To set-up a kubernetes cluster from scratch you'll need 5 servers in total
+- To set-up a kubernetes cluster you'll need 5 servers in total
   - 2 will be used for the kubernetes controllers
   - 2 for the kubernetes worker nodes
   - 1 for the kubernetes API load balancer

 It's possible, for the sake of learning, to use less servers.
 The steps present here work just as fine with 1 of each kind of server as well as 10 or more.
 Also for the sake of learning, it's good to have at least some redundancy in the controllers and in the workers.
-Kelsey Hightower recommends 3 of each, while William Boyd recommends 2 of each, I decided to go with 2 as I believe it's the minimum to get the most of the concepts in those guide.
+Kelsey Hightower recommends 3 of each, while William Boyd works with 2 of each, I decided to go with 2 as I believe it's the minimum to get the most of the concepts.

-After provisioning all the servers, I recommend creating environment variables, as most of the commands will use those and it will save you the work of having to replace them in the commands.
+After provisioning all the servers and creating the users in them, I recommend creating the following environment variables on your workstation, as most of the commands will use those and it will save you the work of having to replace them.

 ```bash
 CONTROLLER0_HOST=controller0.mylabserver.com